AbAeterno8445/isaac-skilltreegen/README.md

 Bear in mind, placed nodes have their data set to a snapshot of what's specified on the left panel's inputs.
 This means for example, if you place a few "XP gain" nodes set to give 2% xp gain, then change the inputs to have the node grant 5% instead, this will not affect the nodes you've already placed, and will only affect newly placed nodes.

 Click on a placed node in the tree view to remove it.
 Ctrl-click a placed node to get a log of its data on the dev console.
+Shift-click to replace nodes that have the same name without changing their ID.

 Mousewheel or up/down arrow keys allow scrolling through the palette.